rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 The desire for this feature has been previously discussed on other RFCs, including [#2699][rfc-2699] and [#2753][rfc-2753].

+## Key design goals

+The design in this RFC is meant to uphold a number of design constraints, listed here.
+The detailed design section contains an analysis of how well the current design maintains these constraints.

+* **Changing from panic=unwind to panic=abort cannot cause UB:** We wish to ensure that choosing `panic=abort` doesn't ever create undefined behavior (relate to `panic=unwind`), even if one is relying on a library that triggers a panic or a foreign exception.
+* **Optimization with panic=abort:** when using `-Cpanic=abort`, we
+  wish to enable as many code-size optimizations as possible.
+This means that we shouldn't have to generate unwinding tables or other such constructs, at least in most cases.
+* **Preserve the ability to change how Rust panics are propagated when using the Rust ABI:** Currently, Rust panics are propagated using the native unwinding mechanism, but we would like to keep the freedom to change that.
+* **Enable Rust panics to traverse through foreign frames:** Several projects would like the ability to have Rust panics propagate through foreign frames.
+Those frames may or may not register destructors of their own with the native unwinding mechanism.
+* **Enable foreign exceptions to propagate through Rust frames:**
+  Similarly, we would like to make it possible for C++ code (or other languages) to raise exceptions that will propagate through Rust frames "as if" they were Rust panics (i.e., running destrutors or, in the case of `unwind=abort`, aborting the program).

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation